Do you have a specific question about the CSPA workshop? Find answers to the most common questions below.

 Is financial assistance available?

 Yes.
-If students are uncertain whether they can afford the cost of the program, we encourage them to apply.
+If students are uncertain whether they can afford the program, we encourage them to apply.
 Students should note their financial need on the application and a board member will reach out if they are accepted.
 Please note that an application must be submitted, and the student accepted, before we will consider the student for need-based aid.

 When is payment due for accepted students?